Where will I stay on my trip to Kenya?

 One day may be spent at Sweetwaters Game Reserve, a one-hour drive from Batian’s View.
 Here the students may see giraffe, zebra, cape buffalo, hippo, elephant and lion.
 Within Sweetwaters is a chimpanzee refuge, one of three that were begun by Jane Goodall.
 This refuge holds roughly 25 chimps, some of which were rescued from shop owners that kept the chimps in cages to attract buyers.
 Now there are second-generation chimps that are learning how to live in the wild.

 On this same day the group might visit the town of Nanyuki, which lies on the equator.
 Here there are larger shopping markets for personal purchases and an opportunity to buy souvenirs.
-The students will have time to explore the town and have lunch in one of the many small cafes.
+The students have time to explore the town and have lunch in one of the many small cafes.

 *Should for some reason we don’t go to Samburu Game Reserve we will spend the same amount of time at a comparable game park.